JustinaPetr/Weatherbot_Tutorial/Full_Code_Latest/README.md

 I will do my best to keep this repo up-to-date, but if you encounter any issues with using the code, please raise an issue or drop me a message :)

-Latest code update: 17/07/2019
+Latest code update: 31/04/2020

-Latest compatible Rasa NLU version: 1.0.9
+Latest compatible Rasa version: 1.9.6